Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: The Photometric Model of the Galaxy

 We can ask how the velocity dispersions for a Hernquist in Hernquist model (Eqn.~\ref{eqn:herndisp} at fixed M) or Hernquist in SIS model (Eqn.~\ref{eqn:sisdisp} at fixed $\sigma^2$) change given a change in the scale length from the major axis to the intermediate axis.
 The fractional changes for $r \sim s$ are $\sim -\Delta s/s$ and $\sim + \Delta s/2 s $, respectively.
 In the first case, reducing $s$ increases $\sigma_H^2$ because both the stellar and mass distributions are becoming more compact.
 In the second case, reducing $s$ decreases $\sigma_S^2$ because the mass distribution is fixed even as the stellar distribution becomes more compact.
 In a more realistic model, combining the stars with a dark halo, shrinking the scale length should generically increase the velocity dispersion because the stars dominate the mass of the central regions of galaxies.
 This should mean that modeling a lens with an overestimate of the scale radius underestimates the velocity dispersion for a given mass inside the Einstein ring, driving the models to less dark matter and higher estimates of $H_0$.

-Figure~\ref{fig:profiles} shows $\sigma^2_{los}(<R)/\sigma_{SIS}^2$ using the SIS mass model for Hernquist, Jaffe and $n=2$, $3$ and $4$ S{\'e}rsic models of the stellar distribution holding the effective radius $R_e$ fixed.
-We show the constant anisotropy models for $\beta=0$ and $\beta=1$ (left and right panel, respectively).
+Figure~\ref{fig:profiles} shows $\sigma^2_{los}(<R)/\sigma_{SIS}^2$ using the SIS mass model for the current and previous 3D stellar mass choices: Hernquist, Jaffe, and $n=1.5$, $2$, $4$ (i.e., de Vaucouleurs) and $5.6$ S{\'e}rsic models, holding the effective radius $R_e$ fixed.
+We show the constant anisotropy models for $\beta=-0.25$ and $\beta=0.5$ (left and right panel, respectively) to encompass the \cite{TDCOSMO2025} anisotropy ranges and other anisotropy measurements in early-type galaxies \citep[e.g.][]{Gerhard2001,Koopmans2009}.
 We also roughly indicate the aperture radius plus seeing broadening corresponding to each lens.
-A change in the stellar density profile from Hernquist will only be important if the new model allows dispersions that lie outside the envelope spanned by the Hernquist model.
+A mismatch between the assumed stellar density profile and the current mass distribution will only be important if the actual mass profile allows dispersions that lie outside the envelope spanned by the assumed mass model.

-The dispersion curves for the \cite{Sersic1968} models steadily lie at higher dispersions as $n$ decreases.
-The \cite{Sersic1968} $n=4$ or \cite{deVaucouleurs1948} profile has modest differences from the \cite{Hernquist1990} model, negative differences for $\beta=0$ at small apertures and positive differences for $\beta=1$ at effective apertures larger than $\sim0.7R_eq^{1/2}$.

-The \cite{Sersic1968} $n=2$ model produces larger velocity dispersions with the largest differences found at small radii, where lens velocity dispersions are now starting to be measured with space-based observations.
-The maximum deviations between the \cite{Sersic1968} $n=2$ model compared to \cite{Hernquist1990} model are $+40.0\%$, $+39.6\%$, $+31.4\%$, $+22.7\%$, $+21.6\%$, $+20.9\%$, $+19.1\%$, $+14.9\%$, and $+5.3\%$ for WFI~2033$-$4723, HE~0435$-$1223, DES~J0408$-$5354, RX~J1131$-$1231 observed with NIRSpec, B1608$+$656, WGD~2038$-$4008, RX~J1131$-$1231 observed with KCWI, PG~1115$+$080, and SDSS~J1206$+$4332, respectively.
-In general, \cite{Hernquist1990} models produce lower stellar dispersions compared to \cite{Sersic1968} models with $n\lesssim3$ for the same mass normalization which drives the mass models to be more centrally concentrated and hence to increase values of $H_0$.
-However, compared to Jaffe and S\'ersic models with $n\gtrsim3$, \cite{Hernquist1990} models tend to produce higher stellar dispersions, biasing $H_0$ to lower values.
-The maximum fractional changes for each photometric profile with respect to the \cite{Hernquist1990} model can be found in Table~\ref{tab:summary}.
+\cite{TDCOSMO2025} fit the light profiles of the time-delay lenses with single or multiple \cite{Sersic1968} profiles with the exception of B1608+656 that is fitted with a \cite{Hernquist1990} profile.
+We compare the velocity dispersion that the S\'ersic profile fit (or the dominant component in the case of double and triple S\'ersic fits) produces with respect to a S\'ersic profile with an index 20\% larger or smaller to account for possible uncertainties in the light model.
+For the case of B1608+656, we compute the differences with respect to S\'ersic profiles of indices $n=3.2$ and 4.8 since the ranges of the Hernquist velocity dispersions at the size of its aperture (fifth arrow from the left in Figure~\ref{fig:profiles}) are similar to a de Vaucoulerus profile.